Tour of Hillbrow with Dlala Nje

 Ponte then and now

-Drinking tea and coffee while gathered in a funky 2 bed-roomed 52nd-floor apartment (granite topped kitchen counter tops, tiled floor, the north winter sun streaming in through expansive windows), it is hard to match this with the dystopian scene that hits us as when we descend to the deepest basement level in the core of the same building.
+We’re drinking tea and coffee while gathered in a funky 2 bed-roomed 52nd-floor apartment (granite topped kitchen counter tops, tiled floor, the north winter sun streaming in through expansive windows).
+It is hard to match this with the dystopian scene that hits us as when we descend to the deepest basement level in the core of the same building.
 This building is of course, Ponte.

 As we duck under brut concrete lintels, the jagged rocky landscape littered with the odd bit of detritus confronts us like some apocalyptic wasteland.
 It’s no wonder that this location is in high demand for film-sets – a lucrative money spinner for Ponte’s owners.